freedomotic/fd-user-manual/docs/source/frontends/jfrontend.rst

     :alt: Install plugins from marketplace
     :figclass: align-center

-    Install plugins from marketplace
+    Install plugins from the marketplace

 Start and stop plugins
 **********************
 Loaded plugins are visible in the list on the left of the environment map.
 Running plugins are represented by a coloured icon.
-To start a plugin (or stopping an already running one) simply double click on its name.
-When a plugin is running the feature it provides is available to the system.
+To start a plugin (or to stop an already running plugin), double click on its name.
+When a plugin is running, the feature it provides is available to the system.
 For example the OpenWebNet plugin enables communication with BTicino OpenWebNet (OWN) devices.
-This means the plugin doesn't provide automations to drive OWN devices itself but only "translates" the Freedomotic user commands as ``turn on kitcken light`` into hardware level specific commands.
-This way you could forget about hardware details and how they communicate internally, you simply say ``turn on kitchen light``, and Freedomotic takes care of the rest.
+This means the plugin doesn't provide automations to drive OWN devices itself but only "translates" the Freedomotic user commands as ``turn on kitcken light`` into hardware-level specific commands.
+This allows you to forget about hardware and internal communication details.
+Simply say ``turn on kitchen light``, and Freedomotic takes care of the rest.

 .. figure:: images/jfrontend/plugins/plugin-list.png
     :width: 500px